 Whether you injured your knee recently or are suffering from chronic knee pain, it can be tough to find ways to move your body without making things worse.
 If your injury is new, it may be helpful to take a short break or check in with a physical therapist or doctor.
 If you're starting to get back into the swing of things, yoga can be a great way to slowly incorporate strengthening and mobility1.

 While there are a lot of structures in the knee that may require specific TLC, there are some key aspects that could help speed up and support your recovery process:

 - The knees are in a very tricky position between your feet and your hips, so they often take the brunt of impact.
 Addressing the mobility of your hips2 can help soften the blow if you start to engage in higher-impact activities, even when walking!

 - Hip strength has also been found to be a risk factor for sports-related knee injuries.
 While we aren't all playing sports on a daily basis, most of us do have to move around a bit to navigate daily life.
 Strengthening the muscles around the knees will essentially take some load off the joint itself in whatever activity you like to do.

-- Improving balance similarly makes the ankle, knee, and foot joint work together for better proprioception, body awareness, and stability.
+- Improving balance3 similarly makes the ankle, knee, and foot joint work together for better proprioception4, body awareness, and stability.
 If you think about it, every step you take is essentially standing on one leg but repeatedly and really fast.
 The more balance you have, the less your knees will have to work to keep you standing up!